 Disneyland has always made clear that although a day may look sold out, "To accommodate as many types of ticket holders as possible, reservations for select dates may be made available on a rolling basis."
 This means that some spaces may not be initially be made available, but can be offered later if you keep looking.

 There is no published calendar or announcement about these releases, so you just have to check often.
-At times when park reservations are full, we regularly post about these reservation drops in the Disneyland with Kids Facebook group I co-own, so join us there if you are on the hunt!
+At times when park reservations are full, we post about these reservation drops in the Disneyland with Kids Facebook group I co-own, so join us there if you are on the hunt!

 Additionally, many guests will make last minute cancellations and changes to their existing reservations.
 You should keep refreshing to snag those spots as they become available.
 Specifically, check the night before and even early in the morning to see if you can make a park reservation at the last minute.